areyde/areyde.github.io/_pages/about.md

 In 2018, I obtained a Bachelor's degree in <b>Applied Physics</b> 👨‍🔬 from [ITMO University](https://en.itmo.ru/), with a major in laser technologies, and planned to become a researcher.
 While there, I worked as a lab assistant, a guide in the educational museum of optics, as well as a secretary in the Foreign Students office, and participated in the [THE BRICS & Emerging Economies Universities Summit](https://areyde.com/brics/) as a representative of Russian students.
-Every summer, I also worked as a camp leader. 🏕️
+Every summer, I also worked as a camp counselor. 🏕️

 In 2020, I obtained a Master's degree with honors in <b>Laser Technologies</b> ⚡ from the same university, with a major in biological and medical applications.
 During the first year, I worked as an engineer in the lab and a